danielsaidi/website_danielsaidi/collections/_posts/2020/2020-05-27-modifying-dates-in-swift.md

 }
 ```

-If you now want to modify a certain date, you can do so with more readable code and also chain multiple operations together:
+You can now modify dates with cleaner code and also chain multiple operations together:

 ```swift
 let date = Date()